Otabek Valizhonov

-Otabek Valizhonov (born 10 May 1984), sometimes spelled as Otabek Valijonov, is an Uzbek footballer who plays as an attacking midfielder or second striker for Bangladesh Premier League side Sheikh Jamal DC.
+Otabek Valizhonov (born 10 May 1984), sometimes spelled as Otabek Valijonov, is an Uzbek footballer who last played as an attacking midfielder or second striker for Bangladesh Premier League club Brothers Union.
 He is a versatile playmaker who can play in various positions of forward line.

 Club career

 In Bangladesh

-In 2018, Otabek joined his first club outside of Uzbekistan when he joined Bangladesh Premier League side Team BJMC.
-He scored 6 goals in 21 matches with BJMC in his first league season, but couldn't save his team from relegation.
+In 2018, Otabek joined his first club outside of Uzbekistan signing for Bangladesh Premier League club Team BJMC.
+He scored 6 goals in 21 matches with BJMC in his first league season, but could not save his team from relegation.

 In 2019, Otabek joined Brothers Union from same league.
 He scored 3 goals playing 5 matches in 2019–20 league before the league was cancelled due to COVID-19 pandemic in Bangladesh.

-In 2020, Otabek moved to Sheikh Jamal DC, one of the top clubs of Bangladesh.
+In 2020, Otabek moved to Sheikh Jamal Dhanmondi Club, one of the top clubs of Bangladesh.
 He scored 7 goals in the Premier League in 22 matches in his first season with the club.
-In the next season, he scored same amount of league goals playing two matches less.
+In the next season, he scored the same number of league goals playing two fewer matches.

+In 2023, he returned to Brothers Union for his second-stint at the club.